-Back trajectory analysis was computed at several altitudes (500 m, 1000 m, and 500 m) for January, April, July and October 2012 as representative periods for DJF, MAM, JJA and SON seasons as shown in (figure 7).
-The results indicated that the sources of pollutants during DJF and MAM were mainly from the Arabian highs and Indian Sub continent while sources of pollutants during the JJA and SON season were mainly from the southwestern parts of the Indian Ocean.
-Studies by Gatebe (2001)

-noted that aerosols measured depended critically on regional patterns of aerosol transport with interregional transfers seemingly a feature of the transport climatology with inter hemispheric transport across the equator in east Africa is observed.
-Study also observed that at different levels above the ground, the atmospheric aerosol present in the atmosphere had same origins.
-It was assumed that these aerosols at from different origins underwent vertical mixing as they got advected inlands of East Africa region.
-Therefore, these mixed aerosols accounted for enhanced aerosol loading and significant trend over western parts of the study.
+Back trajectory analysis was computed at several altitudes (500 m, 1000 m, and 500 m) for January, from the Arabian highs and Indian Sub continent while sources of pollutants during the JJA and SON season were mainly from the southwestern parts of the Indian Ocean.
+Studies by Gatebe et al. (2001) noted that aerosols measured depended critically on regional patterns of aerosol transport with interregional transfers seemingly a feature of the transport climatology with inter hemispheric transport across the equator in the region is observed.

-Figure 7: Back trajectories for a) DJF b) MAM c) JJA and d) SON over East Africa
+Figure 7: Back trajectories for a) DJF b) MAM c) JJA and d) SON over Kenya